Rodemfr/MicronetToNMEA/README.md

 Both LSM303DLH and LSM303DLHC can be used.
 MicronetToNMEA will automatically recognize it and select the appropriate driver.

-If you want to use a different MCU board and/or pinout, you have to edit the related define statements at the beginning of BoardConfig.h file.
+If you want to use a different MCU board and/or pinout, you have to edit the related definitions at the beginning of BoardConfig.h file.

 ## Quick Start & general guidance